35 years before Alan Flusser published his book, Clothes and the Man, in the US, Sydney D. Barney, one of the leading

 personalities in the West End of London clothing trade at the time, wrote a book by the exact same title.
-The story about the creation of this book is quite entertaining: A well-known radio host once came to see Barney and told him that one day, he was waiting in a store when he overheard two ladies.
-One of them remarked:”Look, there’s XYZ sitting over there” the other one replied:”It can’t be, he’s not dressed well enough!”
+The story about the creation of this book is quite entertaining: A well-known radio host once came to see Barney and told him that one day he was waiting in a store when he overheard two ladies.
+One of them remarked ”Look, there’s XYZ sitting over there,” to which the other one replied, ”It can’t be, he’s not dressed well enough!”
 And so, Barney started making notes that would ensure that his clients would be well dressed at all times.
 Subsequently, his desk became piled with notes about how to dress well.
-After others saw and liked them, he decided to make them into a book.
+After others saw and liked them, he decided to compile them into a book.

 In the beginning, Barney points out that everyone must think about what he wants to represent–an English Gentleman, an ordinary fellow, a practical dresser–in order to be able to dress well.
 Moreover, he suggests that regardless of the style, one should focus on quality rather than price.
 He talks about style changes and the national character in clothes.
-In the following chapters, he explains the bespoke process, discusses cost and compares it to ready-made garments, pointing out the pros & cons of each approach.
-Just like Flusser, he suggests what to wear if you are short, tall, stout etc. In addition, he provides valuable information about the fitting process for bespoke garments.
+In the following chapters, he explains the bespoke process, discusses its cost and compares it to ready-made garments, pointing out the pros and cons of each approach.
+Just like Flusser, he suggests what to wear if you are short, tall, stout, and so on.
+In addition, he provides valuable information about the fitting process for bespoke garments.
 As expected, he argues in favor of high armholes, but also tells you how to stand, sit, and button the jacket in order to guarantee a good fit.
 Coats, waistcoats and trousers are all treated separately!

 Clothes and the Man – A guide to correct dress for all occasions by Sidney D. Barney, Sir Isaac Pitman & Sons LTD – Tailor & Cutter, 1951